Bitcoin-ABC/bitcoin-abc/modules/ecash-wallet/hd-wallet-punchlist.md

 ### 8. UTXO to Private Key Matching

+- [x] WalletUtxo implementation (prerequisite)
+    - `WalletUtxo` extends `ScriptUtxo` with `address: string` field
+    - All UTXOs now have `address` field for direct keypair lookup
+    - No need to derive address from script during signing

-- [ ] Add method `getPrivateKeyForUtxo(utxo: ScriptUtxo): Uint8Array | undefined`
+- [ ] Add method `getPrivateKeyForUtxo(utxo: WalletUtxo): Uint8Array | undefined`
-    - Extract address from `utxo.script`
+    - Use `utxo.address` (already available in WalletUtxo)
     - Look up keypair in `keypairs` map using address
     - Return `sk` from keypair, or undefined if not found

 - [ ] Modify signing logic to use address-based key lookup
     - Current code uses `P2PKHSignatory(this.sk, this.pk, sighash)` for single-address wallet
     - For HD wallets, need to:
-        - Extract address from each UTXO being spent
+        - Use `utxo.address` from each `WalletUtxo` being spent
         - Look up corresponding private key from `keypairs` map
         - Create signatory with the correct keypair for each input

 - [ ] Update `_prepareInputs` or similar method
-    - For each UTXO input, determine which address it belongs to
+    - For each UTXO input, use `utxo.address` to determine which address it belongs to
     - Look up private key for that address
     - Create appropriate signatory for each input